ConnorFD/CompModeling_MolDynamics_SOX2Autoregulation_Results/README.md

 The GROMACS_RMSF_Trajectories folder also corresponds almost exactly to each of the twelve sub-folders in the GROMACS_MD_Input_Files folder.
 Its only difference from the GROMACS_RMSD_Trajectories folder is that it contains twenty four files, since RMSF tables were calculated both for protein residues and for RNA residues.

-There is only one file in the Selected_Frame_PDBs folder: a PDB file of the frame at 0.97 ns from the first SOX2–S100A14 MD simulation.
+There is only one file in the Selected_Frame_PDBs folder: a PDB file of the frame at 0.97 ns from the first SOX2–S100A14 MD simulation, which was specifically analyzed in the paper.